rancher/docs/content/rancher/v2.x/en/tools/pipelines/_index.md

   - **Docker Registry:**

     Out-of-the-box, the default target for your build-publish step is an internal Docker Registry.
 However, you can make configurations to push to a remote registry instead.
 The internal Docker Registry is only accessible from cluster nodes and cannot be directly accessed by users.
-Images are not persisted across multiple pipeline runs.
-If you need to access your images outside of a single pipeline run, please push to an external registry.
+Images are not persisted beyond the lifetime of the pipeline and should only be used in pipeline runs.
+If you need to access your images outside of pipeline runs, please push to an external registry.

     <a id="minio"></a>